 Almost anyone can get amazing results with grow boxes, but here are some tips for success.

 Grow Box Tips

-- Choose a well protected spot - A grow box that is full of enormous, sprawling tomato plants, though hugely heavy, can also be tippy and can blow over in a stiff wind (trust me, I've had it happen more than once).
+- Choose a well-protected spot: A grow box that is full of enormous, sprawling tomato plants, though hugely heavy, can also be tippy and can blow over in a stiff wind.

 - Follow feeding directions carefully: If you don't follow directions and skimp on the advised fertilizer requirements when planting your box, you won't have healthy plants.
 For the grow boxes I've used, you add a slow-release fertilizer at the beginning of the season.

 - If you get blossom end rot: One of the few problems I've had with grow boxes is an occasional bout of blossom end rot.
 To prevent this, Earthbox suggests adding a cup of dolomite or lime to the top your potting soil.
 If your fruit still gets blossom end rot, (which you can identify by black spots on the bottom of your vegetables), according to the Earthbox instructions, you can solve this problem by mixing 1/4 cup of lime with one gallon of water and adding it to the reservoir.
 Do this only once.

 - Follow planting instructions: Do not plant more than the suggested number of plants in your grow box.
 Though it may seem like you will get more produce if you put in extra plants, you will be shooting yourself in the foot and your plants will not thrive.
 The amount of soil and fertilizer has been carefully calculated and if you put in too many plants, they will not provide the kind of yields that the right number of plants would have.
 Two tomato plants can produce a lot of tomatoes.